-This section explains the types of treatments that are the standard of care for SCLC.
+This section explains the types of treatments, also known as therapies, that are the standard of care for small cell lung cancer (SCLC).
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Chemotherapy is the primary treatment for SCLC.
 Additional treatment depends on whether or not it is limited stage SCLC or extensive stage SCLC (see Stages).
 For limited stage SCLC, chemotherapy is often combined with radiation therapy to the chest.
 For extensive stage SCLC, chemotherapy is often combined with immunotherapy.
 Radiation therapy can also be an option for people with extensive stage SCLC that could spread to the brain or has already spread to the brain.
 Surgery is not usually an option for people with SCLC, except for in a small number of people with very limited stage SCLC.
 These treatments are described below, followed by an outline of treatment options by stage.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.